horiaomar25/edu-task/README.md

 The server was built with Node and Express.
 I used the MVC (Model-View-Controller) to build the server.

+## Testing/Accessibility
+Unit Test done with Jest.
+So far have achieve 93% coverage on component.
+I am continuing to work on this.
+End to End Testing done in Playwright for each page to make sure the navigation is working on the website.

 ## Lessons Learned